 What is the speed limit on the towpath?

 We don’t specify speed limits on the towpath.
 We ask that everyone uses common sense, with primary consideration for pedestrians and those handling boats, as they are often the most vulnerable.
 At busy times anyone in a hurry should use an alternative route.

 Some cyclists cycle very fast and dangerously.
 What are you doing about this?

 Most visitors are considerate and slow down when approaching others.
-Sadly, however, there is a minority of people (some of which are on bikes) who need reminding to Drop the Pace.
-This is why we run this campaign.
-Towpaths are for everyone so it’s important that we are all considerate of our speed, regardless of how we travel.
+Sadly, however, there is a minority of people (some of which are on bikes) who need reminding to Slow Down This is why we run this campaign.
+Whether you’re walking, running, cycling, fishing or boating let’s keep making sure everyone feels welcome by the water, however they visit.